cendra-softwares/billing-software/.kilocode/rules/UI-UX.md

 Strictly adhere to an offline-first development approach.

 By integrating these philosophical, anatomical, and technical principles, this guide provides a blueprint for creating a restaurant billing UI that is not only user-friendly but a powerful tool for enhancing operational efficiency and driving business success.

+Part 6: Dynamic Theming and Color System
+To provide a customizable and brand-aligned experience, the application implements a dynamic theming system controlled by the restaurant's configuration.

+Dynamic Color Palette:
+The UI's color scheme is not static.
+It is dynamically generated based on three key colors defined in the `RestaurantConfig`:
+- `primaryColor`: Used for main UI elements like app bars and primary buttons.
+- `secondaryColor`: Used for secondary UI elements and accents.
+- `accentColor` (Tertiary): Used for floating action buttons, highlights, and other accent elements.

+Adaptive Text and Icon Color:
+To ensure readability and accessibility, the color of text and icons on colored backgrounds is not fixed.
+The system automatically determines the brightness of the background color and selects either black or white for the foreground element to provide optimal contrast.
+This ensures that text is always legible, regardless of the chosen brand colors.